gate3/weedle-gatsby-blog/_data/blog/hello-world.md

 });
 ```

-This next block of code is how we get the value for email and name using
+This next block of code is how we get the value for email and name using the function we wrote earlier.
+Here after getting one of the values we check if the other has been set, if it has been set we then proceed to add the information to a cookie.

+Why are we using a cookie you might ask.
+The cookie will help us persist the information permanently such that when the user closes the browser and comes back the data will still be available.